kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

-For volume plugins that support the `Delete` reclaim policy, deletion removes both the PersistentVolume object from Kubernetes, as well as the associated storage asset in the external infrastructure, such as an AWS EBS or GCE PD volume.
+For volume plugins that support the `Delete` reclaim policy, deletion removes both the PersistentVolume object from Kubernetes, as well as the associated storage asset in the external infrastructure, such as a GCE PD volume.
 Volumes that were dynamically provisioned inherit the [reclaim policy of their StorageClass](#reclaim-policy), which defaults to `Delete`.
 The administrator should configure the StorageClass according to users' expectations; otherwise, the PV must be edited or